-The global stability of the wall and surrounds may need to be checked in certain cases, eg where the ground in front of the retaining wall is sloping away.
+The global stability of the wall and surrounds may need to be checked in certain cases, for example where the ground in front of the retaining wall is sloping away.
 Also where there is weak ground below or in front of the toe of the wall.

-The axial resistance of the poles acting as load bearing piles may need to be checked in some cases, eg where the anchor forces are very high or steeply inclined, and where the ground below the pole foundations is weak.
+The axial capacity of the poles acting as piles may need to be checked in some cases, for example where the anchor forces are very high or steeply inclined, and where the ground below the pole foundations is weak.